MicrosoftDocs/azure-docs/articles/playwright-testing/quickstart-automate-end-to-end-testing.md

 ::: zone-end

-1. Save and commit your changes.
+3. Save and commit your changes.

     When the CI workflow is triggered, your Playwright tests run in your Microsoft Playwright Testing workspace on cloud-hosted browsers, across 20 parallel workers.
 The results and artifacts collected are published to the service and can be viewed on service portal.

 > [!NOTE]
 > Reporting feature is enabled by default for existing workspaces.
 This is being rolled out in stages and will take a few days.
 To avoid failures, confirm that `Rich diagnostics using reporting` setting is ON for your workspace before proceeding.
-See, [Enable reporting for workspace](./how-to-use-service-features.md#manage-feature-for-the-workspace).
+For more information, see, [Enable reporting for workspace](./how-to-use-service-features.md#manage-feature-for-the-workspace).

 > [!CAUTION]
 > With Microsoft Playwright Testing, you get charged based on the number of total test minutes consumed and test results published.
 If you're a first-time user or [getting started with a free trial](./how-to-try-playwright-testing-free.md), you might start with running a single test at scale instead of your full test suite to avoid exhausting your free test minutes and test results.